flynx/actions.js/README.md

   either copy/rewrite it or complicate the code.
 - we can't use the extending method stand-alone, for example for testing

+It is possible to go around these issues but not without introducing complicated and/or redundant code, _Actions_ implements one approach to abstract this...

 #### The solution: